Home Life in DubaiBefore you move Cost of living for both a couple or single person in Dubai

 Basics, such as meat, bread, vegetables, fruit, rice and water are quite reasonable in Dubai.
 You can keep costs to approximately 250 AED ($68) per week per person and most people we interviewed were around a similar average spend.
 This is 1080 AED a month ($294 USD) per month.

-Most vegetables and fruits are done by the kilo, costing as little as 5 to 10 AED ($1-3 USD) a kilo for items coming from Egypt, India or locally.
+Most vegetables and fruits are done by the kilo, costing as little as 5 to 10 AED ($1-3 USD) per kilo.
+Typically items coming from Egypt, India or locally are cheaper.

 Groceries are pretty reasonable in Dubai unless you want imported items from Western countries.
 These items are charged at a premium, typically 25 to 30 AED (that’s $6/7) per item.